 ARTICLE 2.
-WEST VIRGINIA ETHICS COMMISSION; POWERS AND DUTIES; DISCLOSURE OF FINANCIAL INTEREST BY PUBLIC OFFICIALS AND EMPLOYEES; APPEARANCES BEFORE PUBLIC AGENCIES; CODE OF CONDUCT FOR ADMINISTRATIVE LAW JUDGES.

-§6B-2-5.
-Ethical standards for elected and appointed officials and public employees.
+WEST VIRGINIA ETHICS COMMISSION; POWERS AND DUTIES; DISCLOSURE OF FINANCIAL INTEREST BY PUBLIC OFFICIALS AND EMPLOYEES; APPEARANCES BEFORE PUBLIC AGENCIES; CODE OF CONDUCT FOR ADMINISTRATIVE LAW JUDGES. §6B-2-5.
+Ethical standards for elected and appointed officials and public employees; the "Say No to Good Old Boy Governance" amendment

-- (a) Persons subject to section.
-The provisions of this section apply to all public officials and public employees, whether full or part-time and whether compensated or not, in state, county, municipal governments and their respective boards, agencies, departments, and commissions and in any other regional or local governmental agency, including county school boards. - (b) Use of public office for private gain. - - (1) A public official or public employee may not knowingly and intentionally use his or her office or the prestige of his or her office for his or her own private gain or that of another person.
-Incidental use of equipment or resources available to a public official or public employee by virtue of his or her position for personal or business purposes resulting in de minimis private gain does not constitute use of public office for private gain under this subsection.
-The performance of usual and customary duties associated with the office or position or the advancement of public policy goals or constituent services, without compensation, does not constitute the use of prestige of office for private gain. - (2) Notwithstanding the general prohibition against use of office for private gain, public officials and public employees may use bonus points acquired through participation in frequent traveler programs while traveling on official government business: Provided, That the official's or employee's participation in such program, or acquisition of such points, does not result in additional costs to the government.
+(a) Persons subject to section. - The provisions of this section apply to all public officials and public employees, whether full or part-time and whether compensated or not, in state, county, municipal governments and their respective boards, agencies, departments, and commissions and in any other regional or local governmental agency, including county school boards.

+5 (b) Use of public office for private gain. - (1) A public official or public employee may not 6 knowingly and intentionally use his or her office or the prestige of his or her office for his or her own 7 private gain or that of another person.
+Incidental use of equipment or resources available to a 8 public official or public employee by virtue of his or her position for personal or business purposes 9 resulting in de minimis private gain does not constitute use of public office for private gain under 10 this subsection.
+The performance of usual and customary duties associated with the office or 11 position or the advancement of public policy goals or constituent services, without compensation, 12 does not constitute the use of prestige of office for private gain.

+(2) Notwithstanding the general prohibition against use of office for private gain, public officials and public employees may use bonus points acquired through participation in frequent traveler programs while traveling on official government business: Provided, That the official's or employee's participation in such program, or acquisition of such points, does not result in additional costs to the government.